The Eccentric FAQ

 Registrations close online at 9pm the evening before the scheduled start time.
 To register on the day-of the workshop, please contact us.

-They are welcome to attend any workshop with an adult to "supervise" and assist them where necessary.
+Children between 6-12 are welcome to attend any workshop with an adult to "supervise" and assist them where necessary.
 The accompanying adult will have to also register for the workshop but are welcome to create a project alongside the kiddo.
 We recommend starting with a two-hour workshop to gauge their focus-level.

 You can expect and plan for Jan-Feb, Mar-Apr, May-June, and Sept-Oct courses to run.
 They currently run in sequence to each other with an exception during the summer months (July-Aug) where we reduce the amount of ceramics being made to minimize heating up the studio via kiln.
 We also refrain from an early winter course to keep the studio free for the holiday scramble!